Admin — Evaluations

 Route: /evaluations

-File: apps/admin/src/routes/_authed/_tenant/evaluations/
+File: apps/web/src/routes/_authed/_tenant/evaluations/

 See the Evaluations guide for the architecture, assertion types, scoring model, and CLI reference.
 This page walks through the UI itself.